JealousyM/generate_invoice/README.md

 - 🔤 Amount conversion to words (Polish and English)
 - 📂 Save to `invoices/` folder
 - 🏢 Multiple organizations support
+- 📬 Gmail listener forwards new emails from configured correspondents to the bot
 - 🤖 **Telegram Bot (version 21.8) - FULLY WORKING**
 - 🔒 User access control